aemonge/ollama-watchdog/README.md

 -   [ ] Implement a simple "working" event that prints a loading spinner in the middle
 -   [ ] Move all event triggers and listeners to the orchestrator, to centralize the communication and provide a way to log messages pathways.
+-   [ ] Use jinja templates for all the context: Ask GPT, web search, etc...

 # Notes to organize